jackyspeed/aboutzhangshu/index.md

 ## Fundings

-### As principal investigator:

  - Research in Deep Learning and Knowledge Graph Augmented Underwater 3D Scene Perception, funded by National Natural Science Foundation of China, China.
+(As **principal investigator**)
  - Research in Deep Learning and SLAM enhanced Human-Robot Interaction for Underwater ROV Control in Virtual Reality,  funded by China Postdoctoral Science Foundation, China.

-### As participant:
+(As **principal investigator**)
 - Research in Underwater 3D reconstruction, funded by the National Major Scientific Instruments and Equipments Development Project of National Natural Science Foundation of China, China.
+(As participant)
 - Research in VR enhanced Human-Robot Interaction for underwater ROV, funded by the Shandong Provincial Natural Science Foundation, China.
+(As participant)
 - Research in 4D face capture, funded by the Engineering and Physical Sciences Research Council (EPSRC), UK.
+(As participant)
 - Research in Robot aided rehabilitation, funded by the EU FP7 Framework Programme, EU.
+(As participant)

 ---

 ## Academic contributions

-### As conference programme committee chair / member for
+As international conference pc chair / member for

 - 2020 IEEE International Conference on Awareness Science and Technology, iCAST2020
 - 2020 IEEE International Conference on Trust, Security and Privacy in Computing and Communications, TrustCom2020